U.S. Supreme Court conservatives lean against race-conscious student admissions | Education

 The court's three liberal justices grilled Patrick Strawbridge, the lawyer for the challengers, in the UNC case.
 "You keep saying that you object to the use of race standing alone" in deciding which applicants to admit, Justice Ketanji Brown Jackson, the first Black woman to serve on the court, told Strawbridge.

 "But as I read the record and understand their process, it's never standing alone, that it's in the context of all of the other factors - there are 40 factors about all sorts of things that the admissions office is looking at.
 And you haven't demonstrated or shown one situation in which all they look at is race," Jackson added.
-The cases give the court an opportunity to overturn its prior rulings allowing race-conscious admissions policies.
-They also give it a chance to embrace an interpretation favored by conservatives of the U.S. Constitution's 14th Amendment promise of equal protection under the law that would bar governments and other institutions from using race-conscious policies - even those crafted to benefit people who have endured discrimination.
+The court is confronting this divisive issue four months after its major rulings curtailing abortion rights and widening gun rights.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)